JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/data.rst

 **Ensemble**

 If running with ensemble applications an ensemble must also be provided.
 There are examples of the ensemble files included in Data/input/ for several models.
+Ensemble fields are provided hourly to support 4DEnVar applications.

 .. _dynamic_output_files: